Create Your Own Major

 Lycoming College offers a number of exciting interdisciplinary majors and minors.
 Typically, these programs are designed around broad themes or topics and often combine coursework from two or more academic disciplines.

-For example, the actuarial math major focuses on a wide range of knowledge and skills in order to prepare graduates for careers in the insurance and finance industries.
+For example, the actuarial science major focuses on a wide range of knowledge and skills in order to prepare graduates for careers in the insurance and finance industries.
 Students in this program will select courses in the departments of math, accounting, and economics.

 Whether you choose a major or a minor, you will benefit by the breadth and flexibility that is offered by Lycoming’s interdisciplinary programs.